 The Security Functional Requirements included in the Security Target represent the Security Functional Requirements specified in [NDcPP] and [MOD\MACSEC] for which conformance is claimed verbatim.
 All concepts covered the Protection Profile's Statement of Security Requirements are included in the Security Target.
-Additionally, the Security Assurance Requirements included in the Security Assurance Requirements included in the Security Assurance Requirements included in the Claimed Protection Profiles.
+Additionally, the Security Assurance Requirements included in the Security Target are identical to the Security Assurance Requirements included in the claimed Protection Profiles.